airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 - **Foot-in-the-door:** Start with a small, easy question, then ask for more.
 - **Anchoring:** Mention a detail to “anchor” the conversation, making it easier to ask related questions.
-- **Social Proof:** Reference mutual friends or communities (“I heard from X that you’re into photography…”).
+- **Social Proof:** Reference mutual friends or communities (“I heard from X that you’re into photography...”).

 ## Ethical Considerations